 Previously, Steve served as Vice President, Communications and Public Affairs, for Mallinckrodt where he successfully resolved U.S. and E.U. nuclear medicine issues for the company.

-Prior to Mallinckrodt, Steve served as Vice President, Public Affairs, at the pharmacy benefit manager, Express Scripts, where he implemented an award-winning generic drug campaign saving clients millions and led creation of the SOSRx drug safety coalition with the National Consumers League.
-He also served as corporate public spokesman, community relations lead, and executive communications support.
+Prior to Mallinckrodt, Steve served as Vice President, Public Affairs, at Express Scripts, where he implemented an award-winning generic drug campaign saving millions and led creation of the SOSRx drug safety coalition with the National Consumers League.

-Before joining Express Scripts, Steve established the integrated communications agency Kupper Parker as one of the nation’s fastest growing healthcare public relations agencies.
-Clients included pharmaceutical, managed care, provider, government, and health information technology organizations.
-Earlier, at the global communications firm FleishmanHillard, he built a million dollar healthcare services practice, led the St. Louis health and environment group, and developed a patient safety crisis communications specialty.
-Mr. Littlejohn played a key role in the formation of the National Patient Safety Foundation, serving on the inaugural board, and chairing the communications committee.
-He currently serves on the foundation’s Board of Advisors.
+Earlier, at the global communications firm FleishmanHillard, he built a million-dollar healthcare services practice, led the St. Louis health and environment group, and developed a patient safety crisis communications specialty.
 Previously, he held positions at DuPont, Gulf Oil, and Monsanto.

 Steve earned a B.A. in history from Harvard University, an M.A. in history from Cambridge University and an M. B. A. from the University of Pittsburgh.
-He is the author of “Competition and Cooperation: New Trends in Corporate Public Issue Identification and Resolution” (California Management Review) and a co-author of “Innovation on Trial: Punitive Damages Versus New Products” (Science).
+He is the author of “Competition and Cooperation: New Trends in Corporate Public Issue Identification and Resolution” (California Management Review), “Patient Safety: A Public Health Crisis for a Nation of Patients” (STAT), “Medical Error and Patient Safety: Communicating with the Media,” (The Patient Safety Handbook), and a co-author of “Innovation on Trial: Punitive Damages Versus New Products” (Science).